zcli-charlie/ZIQI-Eval/README.md

 ```
 @misc{li2023ziqieval,
       title={ZIQI-Eval: A Library and Information Science Benchmark for Large Language Models},
-      author={Jiajia Li and Lu Yang and Mingni Tang and Cong Chen and Zuchao Li and Ping Wang},
+      author={Jiajia Li and Lu Yang and Mingni Tang and Cong Chen and Zuchao Li* and Ping Wang*},
       year={2024},
       eprint={xxx},
       archivePrefix={xxxx},